 3. Video Game Violence

 Violent games are everywhere on Twitch with first-person shooter games (FPS) dominating the rankings for the past several years.
 More concerning for some parents is the popularity of horror games which include gore violence and torture.

 While these are mostly indie games with far smaller followings compared to mainstream games they are still easily accessible on the platform.
 If a child has a favorite streamer that usually plays Minecraft is not uncommon for such streamers to switch games and play something with a much higher age rating at random.

 Do You Have to Be 18 to Stream On Twitch?

-According to Twitch TOS streamers under the age of 18 need to be under the supervision of a parent or guardian, even if they are live streaming on their own channel.
+According to Twitch’s terms streamers under the age of 18 need to be supervised by a parent or guardian, even if they are live streaming on their own channel.
 As most people know teenagers who use Twitch are usually very tech-savvy and while this is the official stance of the platform it is often ignored.

 Can Kids Stream On Twitch With a Parent’s Permission?

 No, users under the age of 13 are not allowed to stream on the platform under any circumstance.
 It is quite common that streamers to let their kids or relatives fill in on their live streams but this is actually a clear violation of Twitch TOS and a bannable offense for both gaming and non-gaming channels.